-HIS\ 122: World Civilization II
+HIS 122: World Civilization II

 This course studies the major trends and conflicts throughout the world after 1500 to the present, focusing on the impact of and reaction to the Western world through slavery, imperialism, the two world wars, and the Cold War.
 Class: 3 hours per week.
-(Sp) 3 credits from sectionalism to national unity, from westward expansion to urban development and an examination of the forces shaping American thinking and society.
-Other topics will feature race, ethnicity, women, and family issues.
-Class: 3 hours per week.
-(Fa,Sp,Su) 3 credits
+(Sp) 3 credits

-HIS\ 201: United States History I
+HIS 201: United States History I